 I couldn’t believe how well trained the birds were, but the caretaker explained this was their natural behaviour.
-In the wild, chickens – or jungle fowl to give them their proper name – are on many predators’ menu so take cover when the light starts to fade.
+In the wild, chickens – or jungle fowl to give them their proper name – are on many predators’ menus so take cover when the light starts to fade.

-They’re smaller than the chickens we farm (due to our selective breeding for bigger and bigger birds) and can live up to ten years – stark contrast to the chickens we eat who are slaughtered at just 5-6 weeks old, although many don’t even survive that long.
+They’re smaller than the chickens we farm (due to our selective breeding for bigger and bigger birds) and can live up to ten years – a stark contrast to the chickens we eat who are slaughtered at just 5-6 weeks old, although many don’t even survive that long.

-It will begin in a hatchery where giant ovens are used to incubate the eggs, no mother hens in sight.
+It will begin in a hatchery where giant ovens are used to incubate the eggs, with no mother hens in sight.
 When they hatch they’ll be sorted on a conveyor line – males to one side, females to the other, and those too small or weak to survive shipping to a farm thrown into a bin to be gassed or ground alive.

 Generations of selective breeding have created birds who grow much faster and much bigger than they would naturally, so within two weeks the shed is overcrowded and the air reeks of ammonia from the birds’ droppings which are piling up.

 Their distorted and diseased bodies are simply thrown in the rubbish.
 Adding insult to injury, more than a million chickens die in transport between the farm and the slaughterhouse each year.

-The meat industry has turned a beautiful, clever and harmless bird into the most abused land animal on earth; it’s a tragedy.”
+“The meat industry has turned a beautiful, clever and harmless bird into the most abused land animal on earth; it’s a tragedy.”